MorphoDesignExplorer/morphodb-go/README.md

 A locustfile is provided to load test the server.
 Refer to [Locust's Quick Start Guide](https://docs.locust.io/en/stable/quickstart.html) to get started.

 ## TODO Items:

-1. Implement project upload routes.
-2. Implement generic auth for future frontend services.
+1. Need to implement email support for Password Reset Sessions.

 ## Environment Variables to set:
 | Variable | Purpose |